 Except on rare occasions the County complies with this estoppel procedure.
 It is a procedure that is recommended by Bond Counsel, but it is not an absolute legal requirement.
-The County has complied with such procedure with respect to the Bonds.
+Due to an Executive Order of the Governor of the State of New York, estoppel periods have been tolled effective as of March 20, 2020 and has since been further extended through August 5, 2020 which has prevented the County from complying with the estoppel procedures with respect to the Bonds.